MyHoc/Firewall-with-Python/README.md

 Network Firewall using Python

 ![Firewall Dashboard](screenshot2.png)
-*This is a screenshot of what the firewall dashboard looks like, it shows, in real time, the number of total packets sent, the blocked ip adresses, any malware detected and the uptime.*
+*This is a screenshot of what the firewall dashboard looks like, it shows, in real time, the number of total packets sent, the blocked ip adresses, any malware detected and the uptime.
+Now in a real life scenario in a company, it would send alerts to the email of the admin when action was taken, but i have not configured that as i do not have an email api key.*

 Overview